 \subsection{The Expected Black Representation Objective}

-The metric that inspired this work is Black representation since it is the crucial value at issue in the Bethune-Hill racial gerrymandering literature.
-We operationalize black representation as the sum of the likelihood of each district electing a black representative as a function of the ratio of black voting age population (BVAP) to the total voting age population (VAP) in the district.
-This likelihood is modeled as a probit function with parameter values estimated from the relationship between black population and elected representation in national legislative elections since 1992.
-The function is

-where $\Phi$ is the cumulative standard-normal distribution and $r = \frac{\BVAP}{\VAP}$, that is, the ratio of black voters to the total population of voters in a district.
-Drawn from historical data, we use $\beta = 6.826$ and $\beta_0 = 2.827$.
+The metric that inspired this work is that of Black Representation since it is the crucial value at issue in the Bethune-Hill racial gerrymandering literature.
+We operationalize Black Representation as the sum of the likelihood of each district electing a Black Representative which we take to be a function of the ratio of Black Voting-Age-Population (BVAP) to the total Voting-Age-Population (VAP) in the district.
+This likelihood is modeled as a probit function with parameter values estimated from the relationship between BVAP/VAP and elected representatives in national legislative elections since 1992.
+The function is the affine transformation of the cumulative standard-normal distribution $\Phi$ evaluated at $r = \frac{\BVAP}{\VAP}$, that is, the ratio of Black voters to the total population of voters in a district.
 In particular,

+Being drawn from historical data, the parameters $\beta$ and $\beta_0$ vary from region to region.
+For the sake of simplicity we use an average over a group of southern states (MD, VA, NC, TN, AL, GA, LA, MS, SC): $\beta = 6.826$ and $\beta_0 = 2.827$.

 We now define the first optimization problem we will study.
-Letting \hypertarget{def:VAP}{$\VAP_i$} and \hypertarget{def:BVAP}{$\BVAP_i$} respectively represent total and black voting age populations of each node $i \in \parcels$, define new auxiliary variables \hypertarget{def:z}{$\zz_{j}$} and \hypertarget{def:y}{$\yy_{j}$} to be the total and black voting age populations of each district $j \in \districts$.
-Model \ref{model:BR-Redistricting} aims to maximize the expected number of Black representatives elected in a given state.
+Letting \hypertarget{def:VAP}{$\VAP_i$} and \hypertarget{def:BVAP}{$\BVAP_i$} respectively represent total and Black Voting-Age-Populations of each node $i \in \parcels$, define new auxiliary variables \hypertarget{def:y}{$\yy_{j}$} and \hypertarget{def:z}{$\zz_{j}$} to be the Black and total Voting-Age-Populations of each district $j \in \districts$.
+Their mathematical definitions are given in the following set: